wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 >Life itself is the Supreme <span style=font-style:normal>Guru</span>; be attentive to its lessons and obedient to its commands.
 When you personalise their source, you have an outer <span style=font-style:normal>Guru</span>; when you take them from life directly, the <span style=font-style:normal>Guru</span> is within.

 **Questioner:**&ensp;We two came from far off countries; one of us is British, the other American.
-The world in which we were born is falling apart and, being young, we are concerned.
+The world in which we were born is falling apart and, beïng young, we are concerned.
 The old people hope they will die their own death, but the young have no such hope.
 Some of us may refuse to kill, but none can refuse to be killed.
 Can we hope to set the world right within our lifetime?

 **Maharaj:**&ensp;What makes you think that the world is going to perish?